Launching a virtual machine in the cPouta web interface

 In the main page of the Pouta web interface, open the Instances view.
 The process to launch a new virtual machine is now started by clicking the Launch Instance button in the top of the view.
 This opens a launch instance screen where you define the properties of the new virtual machine.

-In the Details tab of the launch instance view, first select Instance Boot Source.
-You will most likely want to select "Boot from image" from the dropdown menu.
-In case you want to be more cloud native, you can select "Boot from image (creates a new volume)" option.
-This option creates a new persistent volume for your instance and in an event, if your instance gets accidentally deleted by you or goes in an unrecoverable state, the file system of your instance will be saved in this volume.
-You can later use this volume to boot up a new instance with the same filesystem state as of the previous instance.
+On the Details tab of the launch instance view, first select Instance Boot Source.
+You will most likely want to select "Boot from image" in the dropdown menu.
+In case you want to be more cloud-native, you can select the "Boot from image (creates a new volume)" option.
+This option creates a new persistent volume for your instance.
+In the event you accidentally delete your instance or it enters an unrecoverable state, the file system of your instance will be saved in this volume.
+You can later use this volume to boot up a new instance with the same filesystem state as the previous instance.

 This approach creates an additional volume which is billed normally as mentioned on our pricing page.

-After selecting instance boot source, you can select an Image or a virtual machine snapshot you wish to use from the Image Name dropdown menu.
-After that, give your instance a name and select the Flavor (i.e. size of the virtual machine, see Table 3.1).
-Under Access & Security tab, choose the keypair you have created or added ( see Chapter 3.2.1) and the security groups you wish to use (remember to select the security group for SSH access that you created previously in 126.96.36.199).
-Then from the Networking tab select your own network (your project name).
-Once you have assigned these parameters for your virtual machine you can click Launch to start the virtual machine.
+After selecting the instance boot source, you can select an image or a virtual machine snapshot you wish to use in the Image Name dropdown menu.
+After that, give your instance a name and select the flavor (i.e. size of the virtual machine, see Table 3.1).
+Under the Access & Security tab, choose the keypair you have created or added (see Chapter 3.2.1) and the security groups you wish to use (remember to select the security group for SSH access that you created previously in 18.104.22.168).
+Then on the Networking tab, select your own network (your project name).
+Once you have assigned these parameters for your virtual machine, you can click Launch to start the virtual machine.

 Adding a public IP for the machine in cPouta

 When a virtual machine is launched, it only gets a NATed internal network.
-This means that the machine can access the Internet and other virtual machines in cPouta, but you can not access it from the Internet.
+This means that the machine can access the internet and other virtual machines in cPouta, but you can not access it on the internet.
 To be able to access your virtual machine, you need to add a public IP address for it.